TimBest/travel-blog/_posts/_drafts/2022-09-09-COVID-hoian.md

 ---
 layout: post
-title: "Seoul"
+title: "COVID in Hoi An"
 author:
   - Timothy Best
-  - Katherine Nammacher
 ---